Engineering and Applied Science

 The School of Engineering and Applied Science is responsible for courses in the other two categories: technology for students majoring in subjects other than engineering, the applied sciences, and the natural sciences; and topics common to students majoring in engineering, the applied sciences, and the natural sciences.
 Courses for non–science majors are intended for all students seeking a broad perspective on issues of scientific and technological import, and they introduce students who may be planning careers in law, business, or public service to concepts and methods of engineering and applied science.
 Courses for science and engineering majors include topics in applied mathematics and computation.

 Courses without Prerequisites in Engineering

 The technology and use of energy.
 Impacts on the environment, climate, security, and economy.
 Application of scientific reasoning and quantitative analysis.
 Intended for non–science majors with strong backgrounds in math and science.
 Enrollment limited to 24.
-For application instructions, visit the course site on Classes*v2.
-QR, SC
+For application instructions, visit the course site on Canvas @ Yale.

 * ENAS 118a, Introduction to Engineering, Innovation, and Design Vincent Wilczynski and Lawrence Wilen

-* ENAS 120b / CENG 120b / ENVE 120b, Introduction to Environmental Engineering Jordan Peccia
+* ENAS 120a / CENG 120a / ENVE 120a, Introduction to Environmental Engineering Jordan Peccia

 ENAS 335a / EP&E 204a, Professional Ethics Mercedes Carreras